Updated on

 Can I Sublet a Rent-Stabilized Apartment?

-In most places, you can sublet an apartment even if it's rent stabilized—as long as you get the green light from your landlord.
+In most places, you can sublet an apartment even if it's rent-stabilized or rent-controlled—as long as you get the green light from your landlord.
 However, the amount of rent you can charge a subtenant is probably regulated by your state or city laws.
-Many cities, like New York, Oakland, and Berkeley, specifically restrict you from charging a subtenant for more than you actually pay in rent.
-Expect to get the same amount of rent from your subtenant that you pay to you landlord—although you may be able to tack on an additional five to 15% for furniture, utilities, or other expenses.
+Many cities, like New York, Oakland, and Berkeley, specifically restrict you from charging a subtenant for more than you actually pay in rent:

 The information provided on this website does not, and is not intended to, constitute legal advice.